rockroman/PP3_The_Coach/README.md

 <details><summary>Click here to view instructions</summary>

 #### Overview
 - Using this program user will create 5 players inside given parameters that allow certain creativity.
-In the next stage, user will choose 3 different types of training, each training option got holds a value (that is not presented to the user, but the user is warned that the higher the number of training the value is  higher) that will Carry half of the player's overall value. next stage calls user to pick 3 food options for each player. also each option has a caloric value (not presented to a user ). so user has to use common sense for food options,cause the caloric value of the food will be compared to a user active metabolic rate that is calculated after input values for each player.
-Food options will carry another half of player value. final stage of the program is giving feedback to user with the final result got with calculating both halves of user value and then getting an overall value of the team in percentage
+In the next stage, user will choose 3 different types of training, each training option  holds a value (that is not presented to the user, but the user is warned that the higher the number of training the value is  higher) that will Carry half of the player's overall value. next stage calls user to pick 3 food options for each player. also each option has a caloric value (not presented to a user ). so user has to use common sense for food options,cause the caloric value of the food will be compared to a user active metabolic rate that is calculated after input values for each player.
+Food options will carry another half of player value.
+Final stage of the program presenting the user with the final result.Final percentage is calculated by calculating both halves of player value and then getting an overall value of the team in percentage

 #### Main Menu